3/4 As An Improper Fraction

 Methods of Representing 3/4 as an Improper Fraction

 Although 3/4 is already a perfectly valid fraction in its own right, we cannot directly represent it as an improper fraction because its numerator is smaller than its denominator.
-To understand this, remember that improper fractions represent values greater than or equal to 1.
-However, we can use 3/4 within the context of improper fractions in certain mathematical scenarios.
-Let's explore a few ways to incorporate 3/4 into improper fraction-based problems:
+Which means to understand this, remember that improper fractions represent values greater than or equal to 1.
+Even so, we can use 3/4 within the context of improper fractions in certain mathematical scenarios.

 1. Within a larger expression: We might encounter a scenario where we need to add 3/4 to an improper fraction.
 For instance: